salexzee/samwebb-rails/README.md

 ---------

-If you'd like to talk to me, contact me on Twitter @samthewebb
+If you'd like to talk to me, contact me on Twitter @samthewebb or email me at 510samwebb@gmail.com